-Former Wisconsin Lutheran College men's tennis standout Ryan Sallmann is in his third season as an assistant coach for the Wisconsin Lutheran College men's tennis team.
+Former Wisconsin Lutheran College men's tennis standout Ryan Sallmann is in his fourth season as an assistant coach for the Wisconsin Lutheran College men's tennis team.

 Sallmann, who was named head coach of the Warriors women's tennis program, joins the Warriors after recently accepting a tennis pro position at Lake Country Racquet & Athletic Club in Hartland.